rinsane/LOGNOTE/README.md

 ## Features

-- **User Authentication**: Separate login interfaces for admins and students.
+- **User Authentication**: Separate login interfaces for admins and regular users.
 - **Admin Interface**:
-  - Add, delete, and view student records.
+  - Add, delete, and view user records.
   - Clear fields and display records in a tree view.
   - Status messages for user feedback.
-- **Student Interface**:
+- **User Interface**:
   - Messaging functionality with an entry box for the message subject.
 - **Database Management**: Handles database creation and table management.